mfiers/Moa/doc/markdown/introduction.md

-**NOTE:** both the software and the manual are under heavy development.
-Expect things to be incomplete or change.
+**NOTE: both the software and the manual are under heavy development.
+Expect things to change.**

 Moa is a set of tools build around [GNU make](http://www.gnu.org/software/make) \citep{Gnumake} that